Developer: Wolf Team Publisher: Renovation Released: 1992 Genre: Action

 Earnest Evans is a bad game that you should avoid at all costs.
 Yet even though I acknowledge this is not a good game, why does it make me so mad?
-Because I can see the makings of a solid action game buried underneath its myriad flaws.
-All it would have taken are a few changes and Earnest Evans could have been a contender.
-Not really, I’m exaggerating but it could have been the best unofficial Indiana Jones game on consoles.
+Because I can see the makings of a solid action game underneath its myriad flaws.
+All it would take are a few changes and Earnest Evans could have been a contender.
+Not really, I am exaggerating.
+But it could have been the best unofficial Indiana Jones game on consoles.
 Instead it is the butt of many jokes, and rightfully so.

 Even though the American box art blatantly tries to paint Earnest Evans as an Indiana Jones expy outside of a whip and exploring the occasional tomb they have nothing in common.
 Earnest Evans is similar to Castlevania, a fact that becomes more evident the deeper you progress.
 That is, if you last that long.
 Rarely have I seen a game actively try to push players away to this degree.

 Mechanically Earnest Evans is a less polished Castlevania.
 Your whip has decent range but is slow.
 Later in the game you can find temporary weapons like a hammer, morning star, and exploding bombs.
 At first glance Earnest Evans looks like the Indiana Jones we always wanted but never received.
-The levels move from one set piece to the next, from ancient tombs, trains, and medieval castles.
-Then you see the game in motion and it all falls apart.
+The levels move from one set piece to the next, from ancient tombs and trains to medieval castles.
+Then you see the game in motion and it falls apart.

 The problems with Earnest Evans almost all stem from its ridiculous animation system.
 Rather than a single sprite Earnest Evans is composed of multiple smaller sprites moving in unison.
 Eagle eyed gamers will notice the technique from many other Genesis titles, mostly anything from Treasure.
 It enables smooth animation; indeed Earnest’s movements are impressive at times.
 But here they are all exaggerated to a ridiculous degree.
-It’s like moving the individual parts of a puppet all at once.
+It looks like moving the individual parts of a puppet simultaneously.
 If that sounds annoying and tedious, it is.
 You have to babysit Earnest to an insane degree.
 After every action you need to manually reset him to the default position, otherwise his actions blend into each other with disastrous results.
-For example, if you crawl then try to run he’ll tumble over himself in a gangly mess of limbs.
-It’s incredibly stupid, and having to do this after every action is tedious.
+For example, if you crawl then try to run he will tumble over in a gangly mess of limbs.
+It looks incredibly stupid and having to do this after every action is tedious.

-I’ve laid out why Earnest Evans is bad.
+I have described why Earnest Evans is bad.
 Yet for some god forsaken reason I still want to like it.
 There is something fascinating yet frustrating about a game that looks good but is a complete mess gameplay wise.
-I’ve mentioned the set pieces but as a whole the graphics and art direction are amazing.
+I have mentioned the set pieces but as a whole the graphics and art direction are amazing.
 As you move from Peruvian forests to ancient ruins every environment is dripping with detail.
-The creature design is fantastic and the game has massive bosses that don’t all rely on segmented sprites to be impressive.
+The creature design is fantastic and the game has massive bosses that do not rely on segmented sprites to create an impression.
 The desire to see what comes next is strong.
 But just like the Valis titles you will have to overlook some critical flaws to see the game’s good points.
 Unlike that series however Earnest Evans is not worth it.

 In Closing